foursquare/foursquare-places-api-samples/README.md

-# Foursquare Developer Examples :blue_book:
+# Foursquare Places API Examples :blue_book:

-This repo will contain examples for developers to quickly get familiar with Foursquare's products.
+This repo will contain examples for developers to quickly get started with Foursquare's Places API use-cases.

 ## Guidelines :memo:
 - Follow this repo's structure when adding new examples.